-- Board Response: When the Board receives a written petition for rule-making within its authority that clearly expresses the change or changes requested, the Board will respond within 60 days.
-The response may be made at the direction of the Board or under the authority of the Board's Chair.
-The response will be in the form of a letter from the Chair denying the petition or informing the petitioner the Executive Director has been directed to initiate rule-making. - Chair Authority: The Chair may place a petition for rule-making on the agenda for a Board meeting scheduled to be held within 60 days of receipt of the petition.
-Alternatively, the Chair may respond to a rule-making petition without formal action by the full Board if the Board does not meet within 60 days of receipt of the petition or the Board chooses not to discuss and take action at a scheduled meeting. - Board Action: A Board member who has been notified of a petition may request that the Chair place the petition on the agenda of a scheduled Board meeting for discussion and possible action by the Board.
-The Chair will honor the request unless asking the full Board to consider the petition would defer more pressing matters or prevent the Board from responding within 60 days.
-If the Chair declines, a Board member may introduce a motion to have the full Board consider the petition.
+- Board Response: When the Board receives a written petition for rule-making within its authority that clearly expresses the change or changes requested, the Board will respond within 60 days of receipt of the petition.
+The response will be made at the direction of the Board.
+The response will be in the form of a letter from the Chair denying the petition or informing the petitioner the Executive Director has been directed to initiate rule-making. - Consideration of the Petition: The Chair may place a petition for rule-making on the agenda for a Board meeting scheduled to be held within 60 days of receipt of the petition.
+Alternatively, if the Board does not have a regular meeting scheduled within 60 days of receipt of the petition, or if hearing the petition at the next regular meeting would defer more pressing matters, the Chair shall call a special meeting of the Board to consider the petition for rulemaking.

-- Notifications: Board staff, in consultation with the Executive Director, will respond to the petitioner within one business day acknowledging receipt of the petition and informing the petitioner whether the request is clear.
-The Executive Director or staff will notify Board members that a petition for rule-making has been received.
-This may be done by mentioning the petition during the next regularly scheduled Board meeting and by including a copy of the petition with materials distributed to Board members in attendance.
-If no meeting is scheduled before the 60-day response deadline, the Executive Director or staff will send an e-mail to Board members with an electronic version of the petition attached before action is taken by the Chair.
-The Chair or Executive Director shall also notify Board members of the response. - Consultation: The Executive Director will recommend a response to the Chair.
-In developing this recommendation, the Executive Director will consult with the Board member who sponsored the most recent revisions to the rule being challenged or the appropriate policy committee.
+Notifications: Board staff, in consultation with the Executive Director, will respond to the petitioner within three business days acknowledging receipt of the petition and informing the petitioner whether the request is clear.
+The Executive Director or staff will notify Board members that a petition for rule-making has been received and will be brought to the Board for consideration at the next regularly scheduled board meeting or will be considered at a special meeting.
+If no regular meeting is scheduled before the 60-day response deadline, or if the agenda for the regular meeting cannot accommodate the petition, the Executive Director will notify the Chair of the need to schedule a special board meeting for the purposes of considering the petition.
+Upon Board action on the petition, the Executive Director shall assure Board members receive electronic copies of the final petition response.

+- Appeals: If a petitioner appeals the Board's decision to deny a petition to the Governor, the Executive Director will inform the Board of the Governor's action on the appeal at the next scheduled Board meeting. - Consultation: The Executive Director and Board staff will gather background information for the Board's use when it considers the petition.
+In this regard, the Executive Director will consult with the Board member who sponsored the most recent revisions to the rule being challenged or the appropriate policy committee.
 The Executive Director may also consult with appropriate representatives of the implementing agency or agencies, and may consult with stakeholders as appropriate.